 Ghost in a Black Girl’s Throat by Khalisa Rae

-What happens when a midwestern girl migrates to a haunted Southern town, whose river is a graveyard, whose streets bear the names of southern slave owners?
+What happens when a Midwestern girl migrates to a haunted Southern town, whose river is a graveyard, whose streets bear the names of Southern slave owners?
 How can she build a home where Confederate symbols strategically stand in the center of town?
-Can she save the chilling truths of her ancestors?
+Can she sage the chilling truths of her ancestors?
 What will she do to cope with the traumatizing ghostliness of the present-day South?

 "Ghost in a Black Girl’s Throat pursues agency, selfhood, and disturbing meditations on inhumanity.
 These poems deliver truth and rage with the precision of a visionary heart and the rancid tears of a poisoned ghost.

 This powerful collection bears witness to the fraught overlap between women’s bodies and minds.
 Ghost in a Black Girl’s Throat reframes the black body politic as sacrament, benediction, delicacy, and tenderness.

 These verses are timeless refrains sizzling on parched tongues.
 All praises for the testament of these poems that bring a full communion of blessed assurances to wise women daring oceans to erase our footprints and to wild girls chasing winds that steal the scent of herstory."